Slavko Domitrović

 How to make a violin?

-Domitrović's violins are entirely handmade, because, as he says, 'A machine doesn't have a soul.'
+Domitrović's violins are entirely handmade, because, as he says, 'A machine has no soul.'
 To make one instrument, 150 hours of patient work is necessary.

 'To be a good instrument maker, one needs to have a good feeling and a good hearing.
-I can recognize quality of the future instrument even by holding a piece of wood in my hands.
+I can recognize the quality of a future instrument while holding a piece of wood in my hands.
 The best wood is Bosnian maple, and for the front part (sound board), I use spruce.'

 He makes his own varnish, based on recipes of old masters, using different natural resins and essential oils.